QISS-HZB/QuaCCAToo/README.md

 - Module level refactors require corresponding changes in the `sphinx` setup, too.
 - Use US-English, not British-English.
 Eg: analyze instead of analyse, color instead of colour, center instead of centre.

+## Note for Windows/macOS Users

+QuaCCAToo is best optimized to run on GNU/Linux systems.
+More specifically, the `parallel_map` method from Qutip, which QuaCCAToo heavily relies on, does not work properly on Windows.
+This leads to severe slow downs in simulations and even crashes in some hardware. macOS machines have not been tested by us.